nelsonjchen/gargantuan-takeout-rocket/README.md

 ## Limits

-For anti-abuse reasons, the service is limited to a test server and Google Takeout download URLs for the aformentioned pathing issue and the Google Takeout URLs as unrestricted open proxies on the internet may be abused.
+For anti-abuse reasons, the service is limited to test servers and Google Takeout download URLs for the aformentioned pathing issue and the Google Takeout URLs as unrestricted open proxies on the internet may be abused.

 - One of the following must be true:
   - The URL is a test URL from `*-3vngqvvpoq-uc.a.run.app` which can respond with paths that can cause issues for Azure direct downloads.
 The source for this can be found at: https://github.com/nelsonjchen/put-block-from-url-esc-issue-demo-server/blob/master/main.go
+  - Select Linux ISO Test Mirrors.
+They are useful for testing large-ish file downloads with some heft.
+    - `mirrors.advancedhosters.com`
+      - They seem to have resources to spare.
+Known to work.
+Can max out 500Mbps connections at least.
+    - `*releases.ubuntu.com*`
+      - Known to really work.
+But they aren't as fast and are only in the UK.
+Only included here as a historical interest for an early version of this proxy.
   - The URL must be a valid Google Takeout download URL.

 ## Design and Implementation